Nikybyte/Nikybot/README.md

-# Hi!, i am Nikki
+# Hi!, i am Nikki Jasmine

 I am from Chile, i like to learn about robotics and automation, constantly learning new technologies, here are some of the projects that i am currently working on along with my academic thesis: